-Lip Fillers with Cannula
+Lip fillers with Cannula Case # 1094

 What Kind of Needle Is Appropriate?

 Microcannulas are a [rounded] blunt-tip instrument [that looks like a needle but isn’t a needle] that we employ.
 Instead of a slew of small holes surrounding the eyes, the microcannula creates only one large hole.
 These ‘holes’ enable the blunt needle to inject filler further into the muscle and onto the bone, depending on the procedure used.
-As a result, it enables for more exact insertion and, according to Pack, reduces the risk of post-procedure bruising.
+As a result, it enables more exact insertion and, according to Pack, reduces the risk of post-procedure bruising.

-Needles are sharp (of course), but microcannulas have a flat, rounded tip.
+Needles are sharp (of course), but microcannulas have flat, rounded tips.
 When employing a microcannula, I’ve witnessed a dramatic reduction in the amount of bruising and swelling in patients following filler injections.
 Because a microcannula is flexible, it can typically treat numerous parts of the face with a single needle hole, reducing discomfort and bruising.”

-So, what happens next?
+So, what happens during Lip fillers?

 We make a tiny hole close to your lip or over your cheekbone and glide the needle in and up your cheek, beneath the skin.
 Therefore, we can fill beneath your eyes (not directly into the under-eye area).
 It sounds terrifying, I know.
 And believe me, I’ve seen footage, and it looks terrifying.
 However, since the one hole is the only injection site, it heals in two hours and hurts less since it’s an anesthetic.